zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/04-installing-liferay-on-tomcat.markdown

 ## Tomcat Mail Configuration [](id=tomcat-mail-configuration)

-As with database configuration, the easiest way to handle mail configuration is to let Liferay handle your mail session.
-If you want to use Liferay's built-in mail session, skip this section and use Liferay's Control Panel to configure a mail server after Liferay has been installed and started.
+As with database configuration, the easiest way to handle mail configuration is to let @product@ handle your mail session.
+If you want to use the built-in mail session, skip this section and use the Control Panel to configure a mail server after installation.

 If you want to manage your mail session with Tomcat, use these instructions: